leafo/pgmoon/README.md

 $ luarocks install luasec
 ```

-If you want to use password authentication then you will need a crypto library:
+Password authentication or SSL connections will require a crypto library:

-* [OpenResty](https://openresty.org/en/) &mdash; Built in function will be used, no additional dependencies necessary
 * [luaossl](https://github.com/wahern/luaossl) &mdash; Recommended `luarocks install luaossl`
+* [OpenResty](https://openresty.org/en/) &mdash; Built in function will be used if possible, otherwise `luaossl` is necessary
-* [luacrypto](https://github.com/starius/luacrypto) &mdash; Deprecated library, not recommended
+* [luacrypto](https://github.com/starius/luacrypto) &mdash; Deprecated library, not recommended, but will be used with LuaSocket if available

 ## Example